-MOHS programs will be implemented in the areas of Grants Administration, Training, Operations, Intelligence, Digital Forensics, and Cybersecurity.
+MOHS programs will be implemented in the areas of Grants/Finance Administration, Training, Law Enforcement, Information and Intelligence, Digital Forensics, and Cybersecurity.
 MOHS will develop, enhance, and integrate emergency response capabilities across local, state, tribal, and federal agencies.
 The strategic plan for the next five years is to improve:

-- Cross discipline skillsets among task forces and stakeholders. - Increase the exchange and analysis of information. - Facilitate planning, equipment, training, and exercise requirements needed to expand and sustain the state's capability in order to prevent, protect, and respond to disasters and threats or acts of terrorism.
+- Cross discipline skillsets among task forces, first responders, partners and stakeholders. - Increase the exchange intelligence, information sharing and dissemination. - Increase training capabilities to increase knowledge, best practices, skillsets and best practices across Mississippi for first responders, task forces, partners and stakeholders. - Facilitate planning, equipment, training, and exercise requirements needed to expand and sustain the state's capability to prevent, protect, and respond to disasters and threats or acts of terrorism.

-MOHS will administer federal grants to local agencies, train emergency responders, partner with government agencies and the private sector to further evaluate and protect infrastructure and expand statewide interoperability.
-MOHS will utilize state funds to pay, equip, train, and support employees and the MOHS mission.
-Where possible, MOHS will utilize available federal funds to supplement state funding.
+The Mississippi Office of Homeland Security (MOHS) will oversee the distribution of federal grants to local agencies, provide specialized training for emergency first responders, and collaborate with government entities and private sector partners to assess and strengthen critical infrastructure.
+Additionally, MOHS will work to enhance statewide communication interoperability statewide for better communication and information sharing.
+State funds will be allocated to recruit, equip, train, and support personnel, ensuring the agency fulfills its mission.
+When feasible, MOHS will also leverage available federal funding to complement state resources.